terra-money/docs/docs/dev/spec-treasury.md

 - For Tax Rate, in order to make sure that unit mining rewards do not stay stagnant, the treasury adds a [`MiningIncrement`](#miningincrement) so mining rewards increase steadily over time, described [here](#kupdatetaxpolicy).

 - For Reward Weight, The Treasury observes the portion of burden seigniorage needed to bear the overall reward profile, [`SeigniorageBurdenTarget`](#seigniorageburdentarget), and hikes up rates accordingly, described [here](#k-updaterewardpolicy).
+The current Reward Weight is `1`.

 ### Probation

-A probationary period specified by the [`WindowProbation`](#windowprobation) will prevent the network from performing updates for Tax Rate and Reward Weight during the first epochs after genesis to allow the blockchain to first obtain a critical mass of transactions and a mature and reliable history of indicators.
+A probationary period specified by the [`WindowProbation`](#windowprobation) will prevent the network from performing Tax Rate and Reward Weight updates during the first epochs after genesis to allow the blockchain to first obtain a critical mass of transactions and a mature and reliable history of indicators.

 ## Data

 ### PolicyConstraints

-Policy updates from both governance proposals and automatic calibration are constrained by the [`TaxPolicy`](#taxpolicy) and [`RewardPolicy`](#rewardpolicy) parameters, respectively.
-The type `PolicyConstraints` specifies the floor, ceiling, and the max periodic changes for each variable.
+Policy updates from both governance proposals and automatic calibration are constrained by the [`TaxPolicy`](#taxpolicy) and [`RewardPolicy`](#rewardpolicy) parameters, respectively. `PolicyConstraints` specifies the floor, ceiling, and the max periodic changes for each variable.

 ```go
 // PolicyConstraints defines constraints around updating a key Treasury variable